kaelynn-rose/Earthquake_Detection/README.md

 ![plot](./plots/arrival_times.png)

-## 5. Image Creation for CNN model training
+## 5. Data Pre-processing and Image Creation for CNN model training
 To create images for convolutional neural network training, I plotted both the waveform and spectrogram for the vertical component of each seismogram and saved these as separate 3x2 inch images and 3x1 inch images, respectively.
 I normalized the color axis of the spectrograms to the range of -10 to 25 decibels per Hz for consistency across all signals.
 The spectrograms were created using an NFFT of 256.
-These signals were plotted using the utilities located in the `earthquake_detection/data_preprocessing.py` file contained in this repo.
+This pre-processing and image creation was executed using the `notebooks/data_preprocessing.ipynb` notebook in this repo, using the utilities located in the `earthquake_detection/data_preprocessing.py` module.
+The pre-processed images were saved in array format to S3.

 Here are examples of earthquake and noise waveforms and spectrograms:
 ![plot](./plots/example_earthquakes_1.png)